 Luckily, overcoming a life obstacle is easy.
 That’s because the ancient stories we’re all used to (The Illiad, The Odyssey, etc.) have secret meanings and teachings that actually tell us how to overcome our life obstacles.

 Pretty cool, huh?
 And the best part?
 Many of these ancient stories are thousands of years old, and their lessons are verified and proven.
+Read on for six tactics to overcome your life obstacles, as well as information on how to identify an obstacle and use it to your advantage through the teachings of the threshold guardian.

 An obstacle, according to the dictionary, is anything that blocks one’s way or prevents or hinders progress.
 Pretty self-explanatory, but it’s important to ensure that we’re on the same page.